alexortizrosado/worshipbridge/SETUP.md

 ## Shared Package

 The shared package contains common code used across all components.
-It's automatically built and linked when you run `npm install` in the root directory.
+It's installed as a local dependency in each component.

 To use shared code in a component: